Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/28.PNG)

-* Backup of Jenkins is backup of Workspace
+* Backup for Jenkins is backup of Workspace (/var/lib/jenkins)

 * PROJECT: This contains the activity that needs to be performed on triggers
     * This project is stored as xml file in workspace